 Oklahoma

-HB 2913 legalized industrial hemp in Oklahoma, and followed the language of the Farm Bill.
-Because of this, hemp delta-9, delta-8 and others are all legal in Oklahoma.
+HB 2913 established a pilot program for hemp in Oklahoma, and a year later SB 868 made it permanent.
+This followed the language of the 2018 Farm Bill and exempted hemp from the controlled substances bill, and so hemp delta-9, delta-8 and others are all legal in Oklahoma.

 Oregon

-Oregon’s HB 3000 brought in more complex rules surrounding hemp, basically intended to rectify situations around intoxicating hemp products.
-This redefined “adult use cannabis item” to include hemp-derived cannabinoids if they exceed a threshold.
-Under an emergency rule, this was set to be more than 0.5 mg of THCs.
-In short, hemp delta-9 is allowed, but is regulated by the Oregon Liquor and Cannabis Commission (OLCC).
+Hemp delta-9 is legal in Oregon but HB 3000 brought in more complex rules surrounding hemp, basically intended to rectify situations around intoxicating hemp products.
+This redefined “adult use cannabis item” to include hemp-derived cannabinoids if they exceed a threshold, which is currently set at 2 mg of THC per serving and 20 mg per container.
+Beyond this level, hemp delta-9 is still allowed, but is regulated by the Oregon Liquor and Cannabis Commission (OLCC).

 Pennsylvania